jlmelville/smallvis/docs/theory.md

 Otherwise, it gets a bit confusing keeping track of the signs of the gradients compared to the other methods in `smallvis`.

-Before we get to that though, I believe that the likelihood function as given above is not a totally accurate representation of the current state of the LargeVis implementation.
-The following is my understanding of how it works at the moment.
+To use the LargeVis cost function in `smallvis`, we need to make some small modifications.
+First, although equation 2 of the LargeVis paper indicates that the input weights are normalized the current implementation doesn't do that.
+For the SGD sampling used, this doesn't matter, but with the way `smallvis` works, we will use $v_{ij}$ rather than $p_{ij}$.

-First, although equation 2 of the LargeVis paper indicates that the input weights are normalized, I don't think the input weights actually are normalized, i.e. $v_{ij}$ is used rather than $p_{ij}$.
+Second, LargeVis doesn't actually prevent repulsive terms being applied to nearest neighbors.
+Again due to the SGD sampling implementation, the proportion of nearest neighbors involved in repulsive terms is extremely small so it doesn't matter for the LargeVis reference implementation.

-Second, I think that the repulsive terms are actually applied to both neighborhood and non-neighborhood points, so that the repulsive (second) term in the likelihood function is actually a sum over all points, not just $\bar{E}$.
-I have experimented with restricting the repulsion to only the non-neighbors in `smallvis`, but this leads to some horrible results involving lots of very small well-separated clusters.
+However, I have experimented with restricting the repulsion to only the non-neighbors in `smallvis`, but this leads to some horrible results involving lots of very small well-separated clusters.
 On reflection it seems like this would be the expected outcome of not allowing neighbors to repel each other: neighboring points that happen to be initialized close to each other will feel a strong mutual force that results in them reducing their distances to zero, which will overwhelm any longer range attraction from more distant neighbors.
-I also can't find any evidence in the LargeVis source code that prevents neighborhood points from turning up as part of the non-neighborhood sample: there *is* a check made in the code, but it only prevents one of the $k$ neighbors from contributing to the repulsive part of the gradient applied to any given point.

-That leaves the attractive part.
+That leaves the attractive part of the cost function.
 The partitioning works here and the non-neighbors *are* excluded from contributing to the attractive part of the cost, but that term is weighted by $p_{ij}$ anyway, so the perplexity calibration guarantees that even if you did calculate probabilities for all pairs of points, those that weren't part of the neighborhood would contribute negligibly to that component of the cost function.

 Taken together, you could therefore ignore the partitioning scheme, as long as you were prepared to calculate the complete O(N^2) matrices, which is exactly